hyrodium/BasicBSpline.jl/README.md

 * Some operations for B-spline space (piecewise polynomial space)
 * B-spline manifold (includes curve, surface and solid)
 * Refinement algorithm for B-spline manifold
-* Fitting control points for given function
+* Fitting control points for a given function

 ## Comparison to other julia packages for B-spline
-Note that the following comparison might not correct.
+Note that the following comparison might not be correct.
 If you have any thoughts, please help in [issue#161](https://github.com/hyrodium/BasicBSpline.jl/issues/161).

 * [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl)